manirani78/Rahul-s-1st-assignment/index.md

 ### **About me**
 I am currently employed as a postdoctoral researcher and lecturer at York University.
 I received my Ph.D. from the Département de génie logiciel et des TI of the University ETS Montreal, Quebec in August 2022,with [Prof. Kaiwen Zhang](https://www.etsmtl.ca/en/research/professors/kzhang) as my advisor, and [Prof. Hans-Arno Jacobsen](https://www.ece.utoronto.ca/people/jacobsen-h-a/) as my co-advisor.
 I received Masters in Electrical Engineering from National University of Sciences & Technology, Pakistan.
 Before coming to ETS Montreal, I worked with [Prof. Marios Lestas](https://www.linkedin.com/in/marios-lestas-708aa5231/) as a research assistant under Erasmus + mobility project at the Frederick university, Cyprus.
 My hometown is Rawalpindi, Pakistan.

-//My Ph.D. research was focused on the trusted service selection of consumer applications including IoT and electric vehicles, using blockchain technology.
-I am excited about applying blockchain technology to secure and improve the implementations of consumer side applications people use day to day.

-//Aside from work, I hit the gym, play video games, make programming tutorials on [youtube](https://www.youtube.com/channel/UC7mE5qkEh8J610BpFmwAZyQ), and listen to traditional indian music.

 ### **Contact me**

 _Email:  smdanish at yorku dot ca_